apache/spark/docs/sql-migration-guide.md

 * Table of contents
 {:toc}

+## Upgrading from Spark SQL 3.2 to 3.3

+  - Since Spark 3.3, Spark turns a non-nullable schema into nullable for API `DataFrameReader.schema(schema: StructType).json(jsonDataset: Dataset[String])` and `DataFrameReader.schema(schema: StructType).csv(csvDataset: Dataset[String])` when the schema is specified by the user and contains non-nullable fields.

 ## Upgrading from Spark SQL 3.1 to 3.2

   - Since Spark 3.2, ADD FILE/JAR/ARCHIVE commands require each path to be enclosed by `"` or `'` if the path contains whitespaces.